 - Surprise incentives randomly reward employees and break monotony, and might include giving a free lunch to everyone who outlined a new wellbeing goal last quarter

 - Financial incentives reward participants by providing a financial reason to participate, and may include cash, cash equivalents or prizes

-Adding a well-designed incentive strategy to your employee incentive programs can drive participation, encourage healthy habits and produce long-term behavior changes.
+Adding a well-designed incentive strategy to your employee incentive programs can drive participation, encourage healthy habits and produce long-term behaviour changes.
 A poorly designed employee incentive program, however, may be ineffective, even fostering resentment among employees.
 The challenge lies in developing programs that effectively migrate individuals from participating to receive an external incentive, such as money, to self-directed participation driven by an internal incentive, such as a sense of satisfaction.

 Here are some program design flaws that you can easily avoid:

 Only paying participation incentives up front: Paying out incentives only at the start of a program means there’s no continuous reward for participation.
-Because celebrating small successes along the journey to achieving major milestones is critical to habit formation and long-term change, incentives that are only provided up front have little impact on long-term behavior change.
+Because celebrating small successes along the journey to achieving major milestones is critical to habit formation and long-term change, incentives that are only provided up front have little impact on long-term behaviour change.